schneipp/rping/README.md

-# rping - Simple Network Scanner writtein in Rust
+# rping - Simple Network Scanner written in Rust

-This is a simple network scanner written in Rust that scans IP addresses by sending ping requests.
+This is a simple (and blazingly fast) network scanner written in Rust that scans IP addresses by sending ping requests.
 It allows you to discover active hosts on a network by leveraging the ICMP protocol.

 ## Features